herocrab/HeroCrabPlugin/README.md

 * **Cryptography:** By default sublayer communications between client and server are encrypted using XXTEA algorithm and pre-shared keys.
 XXTEA is a minimal compute based cryptographic algorithm that provides light privacy.
 Initially traffic is encrypted using a Key-encrypting key (KEK), which can be viewed and set in Sublayer.cs.
 Once a session connects and the session id is assigned, an additional Traffic-encrypting key (TEK) is established for the duration of the session.
 This key is sent directly from server to client using the KEK.
 This is a minimal approach to security and can trivially be compromised by decompiling the game binary executable, extracting the KEK and capturing the initial session establishment to decrypt the TEK.
 In this case an eavesdropper would be able to inject input from client to server.

 For games which require username/password login, persistent database storage, digital assets, and/or in-game purchases *do not* use the default method of encryption.
-For these cases you will need to implement another authentication and encryption scheme which offers more security, a starting point would be to write a class to facilitate secure key or token exchange and inherit from ICryptoModule.
+For these cases you will need to implement another authentication and encryption scheme which offers more security, a starting point would be to write a class to facilitate secure key or token exchange and implement ICryptoModule.

 ---